How Lack of Vehicle Maintenance Leads to Legal Troubles

 In most cases, it is the driver of the vehicle who is considered responsible when lack of maintenance results in a collision.
 However, if the vehicle is company owned, there may be additional factors that need to be considered.

-One such factor may be whether or not there is legal paperwork that dictates the driver is responsible for maintenance of the vehicle.
+One such factor may be whether or not there is legal paperwork that dictates the driver is responsible for the maintenance of the vehicle.
 If the driver is legally required by contract to maintain the vehicle, they would be considered responsible for any injuries caused to a victim as a result of the lack of maintenance.
 This is especially true for issues involving worn brake pads, windshield wipers, oil filters, corroded battery connectors, and more.
 These are basic maintenance services that should be handled regularly.

 If it is the responsibility of the company to provide maintenance, they should be considered responsible for any accident stemming from a vehicle error or defect.
 Companies who allow employees to drive their vehicles, such as delivery companies or those providing employees with a vehicle, are often tasked with performing the maintenance services needed based on the owner’s manual of the vehicle to ensure that is safe for not just the public, but for the employee as well.